Dec 12, 2025

 Conduct market research

 Use social media polls to determine what your audience wants to hear.
-You can also speed up the brainstorming process by using AI content generators.
-When using AI tools, give them your podcast description and detailed prompts, such as, “Suggest 10 episode topics for a podcast about sustainable investing.”
+You can also speed up the brainstorming process with AI content generators.
+When using AI tools, give them your podcast description and detailed prompts, such as “Suggest 10 episode topics for a podcast about sustainable investing.”

 Think about your media format